 If you vote for the lesser of two evils you are still voting for evil and you will be judged for it.
 You should always vote for the best possible candidate, whether they have a chance of winning or not, and then, even if the worst possible candidate wins, the Lord will bless our country more because more people were willing to stand up for what is right.

-I would not usually cite a quote that I cannot directly attribute to its author, but regardless of whether Benson actually said this or not the principle expressed herein is true.
+I would not usually cite a quote that I cannot quote directly to its author, but regardless of whether Benson actually said this or not the principle expressed herein is true.

 In this quote we find the same rejection of the anti-enemy approach in asserting the moral need to vote for “the best possible candidate, whether they have a chance of winning or not.”
 Why, according to this quote, is the Lord not worried about us choosing between the “lesser of two evil” candidates who have the seeming and supposed “chance” of winning?
 And why will the Lord bless us our country more for supporting what we know is right – even if we vote for someone we know will not win?